LIBERATING FOOTBALL TRAVEL

 To be fair, in this pantheon of Rovers achievements there should be included the Raith side of the 1950s starring a young Slim Jim Baxter and stalwart captain Willie McNaught, worthy challengers but never winners.

-For most of the intervening seasons, Raith have been second or, later, third, tier, winning seven league titles.
-The most recent, in 2009, has meant that The Rovers have been in what is now the Scottish Championship.
-In 2016, they came within a play-off of the Premier – the club hasn’t been top tier since the eventual mid-1990s.
+For most of the intervening seasons, Raith have been second or, later, third, tier, winning divisional titles.
+The most recent, in 2020, pushed Raith back into the Scottish Championship after an absence of three years.
+In 2016, the Rovers had come within two play-off games of reaching the Premiership – the club hasn’t been top tier since the eventual mid-1990s.

 Joining the Scottish League in 1902, Raith made the Division One in 1910 and three years later their first and only Scottish Cup final – but froze against fellow debutants Falkirk and lost 2-0.